dmiller/clojure-clr-next/_drafts/2025-10-17-primitive-urges.md

 Also, in `deftype`s and related, we can have mutable fields.
 The code to assign to a mutable field can call `EmitUnboxed` on the value expression under the same conditions as for `LetExpr`.

 A major locus is method calls for host platform interop.
 One should look at the abstract class `MethodExpr` and its derived classes `InstanceMethodExpr` and `StaticInvokeExpr`.
 We might call either `Emit` or `EmitUnboxed` on the `MethodExpr` itself, depending on what the calling context is interested in.
 The only difference between `Emit` and `EmitUnboxed` is whether we box the return value or not.   `MethodExpr` instigates primitive generation when dealing with the arguments to the method call and this is independent of whether the return value is boxed or not.

-These are used for method calls, property accesses, and field accesses.
-The decision to call `EmitUnboxed` on the target expression (for instance methods) and on the argument expressions is independent of whether the method call itself is being emitted as boxed or unboxed.
 The code for emitting the argument to for a parameter is:

 ```C#
 public static void EmitTypedArg(ObjExpr objx, CljILGen ilg, Type paramType, Expr arg)